mohamedkamal77/indigo/_posts/2019-12-03-breast-cancer.markdown

 ---
 ## Methodology
-we are going to use 5 models:
+We are going to use 5 models:
 1. Logistic regression
 2. Knn
 3. Naive Bayes